Mateus-Romera/rpi3-wifi-station-ap-stretch/README.md

 It's has been written about before, but this way is better.
 The access point device is created before networking starts (using udev) and then, due to current OS bug, `/etc/rc.local` is need to starts the WiFi Client after the Access Point, otherwise this will not work and you will be left with dmesg outputs like this:

 	brcmfmac: brcmf_c_set_joinpref_default: Set join_pref error (-1)
 	brcmfmac: brcmf_cfg80211_connect: BRCMF_C_SET_SSID failed (-1)

 Configuring:

+Here, we are using `uap0` as our Access Point interface name and `192.168.10.1` as our static ip address.
+Modify if you like but don't forget to do the same on the other files.

 /etc/network/interfaces.d/ap